MatthewMBowyer/Essex_MSC_DataScience_Thesis/README.md

-# A Multimodal Driver behaviour Evaluation System: Combining Telematics, VLMs and LLMs
+# A Multimodal Driver behavior Evaluation System: Combining Telematics, VLMs and LLMs

 This repository contains the code for my MSc Data Science thesis: